RickRomig/bashscripts/README.md

 1. Displays information about charging status and battery health for a laptop battery and displays a message regarding the health of the battery based on a percentage of the actual capacity in relation to the original rated capacity.

-2. The script is based on a script written by Elias W. (eliasw4u on Ezeetalk.com).
+2. The original script was based on a script written by Elias W. (eliasw4u on Ezeetalk.com).
 I changed the variable names and some of the routines, and added the routine to check the charging status.

+3. The current version uses the `upower` utility to obtain data on the battery charging status and capacity and pertient data is extracted and displayed.

 ### check-updates